fahd-chaudhry/Anomaly-Detection-in-Electricity-Consumption/README.md

 ### Instructions:
 #### Note:
 The datasets have been compressed in a .7z zip file.
 Please extract the datasets before continuing.
-There are 6 datasets in total
+There are 6 datasets in total, listed below:
   - 5 test datasets
   - 1 training dataset (contains approximately 1.5 million readings)